paolobertani/StringUTF8-procedural.js/README.md

 &nbsp;

-Two functions to convert UCS2 JavaScript strings to UTF-8 encoded strings and back.
-Plus a set of function to work with UTF-8 encoded strings.
+Two functions to convert UCS2 JavaScript strings to UTF-8 encoded strings and back, plus a set of function to work with UTF-8 encoded strings.

 Avoid the limits and pitfalls of JavaScript native strings.